javiiervm/pychess/README.md

 ## Features

-☑️ Compatible with Windows, Linux, Android (using Pydroid3 to run it), and macOS.
+☑️ Compatible with Windows, Linux, Android (tested using Pydroid3), and macOS.

 ☑️ Touchscreen support.